threerocks-defi/code-review/rate-providers/QueenRateProvider.md

     }

     // @audit - Lives in the Tranchess FundV4 contract.
-    // @audit - The return value of this function is used for fundUnderlying and reflexts changes in the contracts WETH balance. function getTotalUnderlying() public view override returns (uint256) {
+    // @audit - The return value of this function is used for fundUnderlying and reflects changes in the contracts WETH balance. function getTotalUnderlying() public view override returns (uint256) {
         uint256 hot = IERC20(tokenUnderlying).balanceOf(address(this));
         return hot.add(_strategyUnderlying).sub(_totalDebt);